Michael-Antczak/ScotlandJS-React-Native-Workshop/chapters/8-Navigation.md

 }
 ```

-Ok, how about if we want to pass data to the screen?
+Ok, how about if we want to **pass data to the screen**?
 How do we do that?
 We can [supply params object](https://reactnavigation.org/docs/en/navigation-prop.html#navigate-link-to-other-screens) to navigate function:
 ```js
 <Button
       title="Go to Map"